-We have looked at many types of assessment and curriculum to inform and create our own bespoke systems.
-As such, we have tested our work against others and can share each child's ability, programme of learning and progress over time.
-Balanced with age-related curriculum content, the Tiers of Learning share neuro-typical learning standards and expected outcomes for our SEND learners at 16 years.
-Within and across the curriculum there is flexibility in what we teach, how it is taught and this supports the needs of the children.
+We have used the many mainstream benchmarks to correlate linear progress expectations.
+These are used to support our communication of a child's ability, programme of learning and progress over time.
+Balanced with age-related curriculum content, the Tiers of Learning support the communication of the neuro-typical learning standards and expected outcomes for our SEND learners at 16 years.
+Within and across the curriculum there is flexibility in terms of the content delivered, how it is taught in order to encourage innovation and a specific response to the class cohort dynamics.
 Skills and knowledge are sequential and anchored to assessment in order to ensure coverage and entitlement.